Arshiya0x7/Special-Headers/README.md

 - `IHttpListener`
 - `IExtensionStateListener`

-Developed fully in Python for use with Jython inside Burp Suite.
+Developed fully in Python for use with Jython2.7.3 inside Burp Suite.

 ---